jiminny/join-the-team/frontend-task.md

 1. Consume the API to read the waveform data.

-2. For each channel, output a waveform visualization in different colours
+2. For each channel, output a waveform visualization in different colours.
+Silent gaps should be transparent.

 3. Stack the channels with `user` on top, and `customer` below.